DeryaOkulda2012/MechaCar_Statistical_Analysis/README.md

 - The p-value is below a significance level of 0.05%, meaning the slope of this model is not zero, indicating we are able to reject the null hypothesis.

 Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
-- The R-squared value for this model is 0.7149 which means 71% of observed variations can be explained by this models, which means it can be a good model to predict MPG.
+- The R-squared value for this model is 0.7149 which means 71.5% of observed variations can be explained by this model, which means it can be a good model to predict MPG.

 ## Deliverable 2: Summary Statistics on Suspension Coils